-Like many men from Gressoney Johann Joseph Curtaz (1733-1796), son of the notary of the same name, Johann Joseph Curta (1698-1779) from the "Curta Branche Castell Chemonal" branch, was sent to relatives in Switzerland at the age of twelve to learn the trade of the cloth merchant.
-As a merchant he probably came to the Upper Rhine in the area around Freiburg and Strasbourg and settled in Oberweier around 1764 at the up-and-coming commercial and later industrial city of Lahr on the western edge of the central Black Forest.
-There he was married twice.
-However, only seven of the twelve children reached adulthood.
+Peter's grandson, Johann Joseph Curtaz (1736-1796), also left home (at the age of nine) to learn the trade of cloth merchant from his uncle Johannes Michael Curta in Freiburg.
+As a merchant, he then settled north of Freiburg in Oberweier near the up-and-coming commercial and industrial town of Lahr on the western edge of the central Black Forest around 1764.
+There he was married twice and had a total of twelve children.
 Descendants of Johann Joseph Curtaz can still be found in three families in Oberweier and the neighboring town of Friesenheim as well as in Offenburg, Ladenburg and near Hamburg.